-The tables below illustrate the Top 10 ecosystem countries and top 10 cities globally with the rankings from 2017 and 2019, as well as the change.
-If you want to get a better view of the key insights, please read the article on the Latest Trends and Developments in the Global Startup Ecosystems based on the Startup Ecosystem Rankings Report 2019 by StartupBlink.
+The tables below illustrate the Top 10 ecosystem countries and top 10 cities globally in the 2020 rankings as well as their change from 2019.
+If you want to get a better view of the key insights, please take a look at the key insights section in the Startup Ecosystem Rankings Report 2020 by StartupBlink.

 Please see the tables below for the top ten startup countries and cities:

 Key Insights in 2020 (Top Ten Countries and Cities)

 The Big 4 club of countries (US, UK, Israel, and Canada) has held its ground since 2017, showing that there is a real gap between these 4 countries and those below that will be hard to narrow.

 Outside of the Big 4, the gap between countries is much smaller, and Germany has taken advantage of this to jump up 4 places and take 5th.
 2020 has been a good year for the Netherlands (6th) and Switzerland (8th) which have stayed stable, while Spain has had a positive year moving up 1 spot to 9th.
 In contrast, Australia has fallen by two spots to 7th while Sweden has dropped a discouraging 3 places to 10th.